 Applicable For: | Freshers & Experience |

-- Resource Preparation- On this task, maven copies of resources like configuration files to the build folder.
+- Resource Preparation: Copies of resources like configuration files are added to the build folder.

-- Packaging- Copying dependency JAR files to build folder.
+- Packaging: Puts dependency JAR files into the build folder.

-This Clean Life Cycle is used to clean up or delete the project directory name target and its contents and prepare it for a fresh compile and deployment.
-The command for this operation is mvn clean.
+The Clean Life Cycle is used to delete or clean the project directory (usually called ‘target’) and its contents to get ready for new compiling and deployment.
+The command for this is “mvn clean“.

-- When you execute that time, maven will execute the mvn pre-clean and mvn clean command.
+- When you execute that time, maven will execute the mvn pre-clean and mvn clean commands.

 - mvn pre-clean: It will execute the pre-clean only.

-- mvn clean: it will execute both commands’ pre-clean and mvn clean.
+- mvn clean: It will execute both pre-clean and mvn clean commands.

 - mvn post-clean: This will execute pre-clean, clean, and post-clean altogether.